 Louise Dahl-Wolfe: Lauren Bacall - Harper's Bazaar, March 1943

-The photo that took Bacall to Hollywood was taken by Louise Dahl-Wolfe, Harper's Bazaar's star photographer until Richard Avedon arrived in the late 1940s.
+The photo that took Bacall to Hollywood was taken by Dahl-Wolfe, Harper's Bazaar's star photographer until Richard Avedon arrived in the late 1940s.
 Trained in California, her career flourished in tandem with the introduction of color film.
 Although this picture doesn't demonstrate it, she was known for her use of natural light and often worked outdoors.

 Kay Bell: Summer Beach Wear - Glamour, ca. 1945